NicoBastos/nicos-budget/README.md

+I needed to make a budget.
+This will be a simple website to parse my previous bank statements and create an analysis

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.